|Vile, #2/3, 1976|

 |About Vile, 1983|

 Vile magazine was published between 1974 and 1983 by the mail artist Anna Banana through her Banana Productions.
 Her partner at the time, mail artist Bill Gaglione also edited a couple of issues.
-The first seven issues were published in San Francisco, and the final one was published by Banana after she returned to her native Canada in 1981.1 Credit for the editorship of individual issues is divided with Banana editing five issues (#1, #2, #3, #5 & About Vile), and Gaglione the remaining three.
+The first seven issues were published in San Francisco, and the final one was published by Banana after she returned to her native Canada in 1981.1 Credit for the editorship of individual issues is divided with Banana editing five issues (#1, #2, #3, #5 & About Vile), and Gaglione the remaining three (#4, #6, & #7).

 Gaglione had moved to San Francisco from New York in 1967, while Banana had moved from Victoria, British Columbia in 1973 and together, both artistically & romantically, they were a formidable couple within San Francisco’s alternative arts scene.
 Before Banana’s move to San Francisco she had already begun publishing her periodical/newsletter The Banana Rag, a publication that was dedicated to all things bananas and she continued its publication during her eight years in San Francisco.
 Likewise Gaglione had been publishing his periodical Dadazine from the early 1970’s until later in the decade.
 With her relocation to San Francisco Banana joined Gaglione and his cohorts, in the loose grouping of artists known as the Bay Area Dadaists.

 The immediate reason that Banana started publishing Vile was linked to the Canadian artists’ periodical File (1972-1989), which was being published in Toronto by the artist’s group General Idea (AA Bronson, Felix Partz & Jorge Zontal).
 File magazine was started as a parody of Life magazine and the editors plagiarized Life’s distinctive cover design.
 About the contents of the magazine General Idea stated: